markosej11/begineer_tutorials/README.md

 ## begineer_tutorials
-Tutorial on how to create a simple service to chnage the message
+Tutorial on how to use TF broadcaster and rosbags

 ## Overview
 * This repo shows how to write a simple publisher and subscriber and then to use a service to modify the message in C++11
+* It also contains the demonstration of a broadcaster which uses TF library as well as the use of ROS bags and gtesting
 * The version of ROS used is melodic
 * This tutorial is created by referencing http://wiki.ros.org/ROS/Tutorials
 * The launch file "week10.launch" starts a publisher and suscriber.
 After